jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 initial discovery and their use in detection \- and provides a foundation for new approaches to operational challenges in network security.
-This work was presented at IETF 111, the presentation for which can be viewed here.In September 2021, Matt Lewis presented at the Safety, Security \& Verification in Critical Systems Conference in Manchester.In November 2021, Matt Lewis of NCC Group alongside Mark McFadden of Internet Policy Advisors LTD (an expert on the development of global internet addressing standards and policies, and an active contributor to work in the IETF and ICANN), presented at the IETF Internet Architecture Board Workshop on Analyzing IETF Data.
+This work was presented at IETF 111, the presentation for which can be viewed here.
+In September 2021, Matt Lewis presented at the Safety, Security \& Verification in Critical Systems Conference in Manchester.
+In November 2021, Matt Lewis of NCC Group alongside Mark McFadden of Internet Policy Advisors LTD (an expert on the development of global internet addressing standards and policies, and an active contributor to work in the IETF and ICANN), presented at the IETF Internet Architecture Board Workshop on Analyzing IETF Data.
 In this presentation, they sought to baseline how RFC Security Considerations \- including RFC3552 (Guidelines for Writing RC Text on Security Considerations) \- should